Academia in Israel

 The concept that best captures faculty women’s predicament is that of a “hurdle track” (Toren 2000) denoting that obstacles are recurrent, appear at various career junctures, and that their effects are interdependent and cumulative.
-In a review article on “Gender Inequality and Higher Education” (in the U.S.), Jacobs maintains that:
+In a review article on “Gender Inequality and Higher Education” (in the United States), Jacobs maintains that:

 The notion of cumulative disadvantage seems to be a reasonable summary of the under-representation of women in faculty positions.
 In other words, women have been disadvantaged to some extent in every stage of the academic career process.
 (1996, p.
 172)

 At the initial entry stage cultural stereotypes and self-images have considerable influence and serve to limit recruitment by universities as well as by women’s own career choices.
 In the subsequent stage, when the young academician has to prove and establish her or his reputation (the first five to seven critical years), women may be impeded by childbearing and family obligations as well as by institutional arrangements that are not compatible with their special needs.
 Later on, in mid-career, the consequences of earlier obstacles created by overt and covert discrimination are exacerbated and disadvantage women further.
 Women who lagged behind when bearing and caring for young children do not usually pick up and close the gap when children grow up and are less dependent.